-This section describes the options that are specific to this procedure.
-These are located on the Data tab.
-To find out more about using the other tabs such as Labels or Plot Setup, turn to the chapter entitled Procedure Templates.
+This section describes the options that are unique to this procedure.
+These are located on the panels associated with the Data and Options tabs.
+To find out more about using the other tabs, go to the Procedure Window chapter.

-The Data tab contains the parameters associated with this test such as the proportions, sample sizes, alpha, and beta.
+The Data tab contains the parameters associated with this test such as the proportions, sample sizes, alpha, and power.
 This chapter covers two procedures which have different options.
 This section documents options that are common to both procedures.
 Later, unique options for each procedure will be documented.

 This option specifies the parameter to be solved for from the other parameters.
-The parameters that may be selected are Beta and Power or N.
+The parameters that may be selected are Power and Beta or N.